kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 1.9.53 =
+* Date Updated : 2021-23-01
+* Update : FooGallery client side 1.4.26

+= 1.9.52 =
+* Date Updated : 2021-22-01

+= 1.9.50 =
+* Date Updated : 2021-21-01

+* Fix : fixed incorrect settings showing for certain gallery templates

+= 1.9.49 =
+* Date Updated : 2021-13-01
+* Fix : Advanced settings for a gallery to properly override settings rather than merge

+= 1.9.48 =
+* Date Updated : 2021-11-01
+* New : Added global Custom JS & CSS settings which are included for all galleries
+* New : Added global language settings which apply to all galleries
+* Update : Updated All-in-one SEO support to work with AIOSEO v4
+* Update : FooGallery client side 1.4.25
+* Update : updated WPML compatibility to account for new language settings
+* Fix : image URL's with spaces - always ensure image URL's are escaped
+* Fix : fixed PHP warning on activation
+* Test : tested PHP8 support!

+= 1.9.47 =
+* Date Updated : 2020-16-10

+= 1.9.46 =
+* Date Updated : 2020-15-10

+= 1.9.45 =
+* Date Updated : 2020-15-10
+* Fix : Updated albums to use FooGallery stylesheet enqueue function

 = 1.9.44 =
 * Date Updated : 2020-12-06